antevir/OrviboS20_Arduino/README.md

 Please see the [ToggleMultiplePlugs example](https://github.com/antevir/OrviboS20_Arduino/blob/master/examples/ToggleMultiplePlugs/ToggleMultiplePlugs.ino) when this can be useful.

 ### WiFi "Pairing"
-There is a `OrviboS20WiFiPair` that can be used to configure the WiFi SSID and passkey for a S20 device.
+There is an `OrviboS20WiFiPair` class that can be used to configure the WiFi SSID and passkey for a S20 device.
 In order for this to work you need to configure the ESP8266 as a WiFi station (and optionally as a STA+AP if the S20 should be able to connect after the WiFi is configured).
-To start the "pairing" process you call `.begin()` with the desired SSID and passkey you like the S20 to connect to.
+To start the "pairing" process you call `OrviboS20WiFiPair.begin()` with the desired SSID and passkey you like the S20 to connect to.
+You must also call `OrviboS20WiFiPair.handle()` in `loop()`.
 Here is a skeleton:
 ```
 #include <ESP8266WiFi.h>
 #include "OrviboS20WiFiPair.h"